 The whole boat ride from Marina South Pier to St John’s Island takes about 30 minutes.
 Along the way, there is no lack of a good view to capture on camera or even as a backdrop for selfies.

 St John’s Island is a great beachy area that makes it an inviting stop!

-However, if you wish to head directly to Kusu Island, you should stay on the boat as the ferry will not stop at the St John’s Island pier for too long a time.
-There St John’s Island, the boat will take about 15 minutes to Kusu Island
+However, if you wish to head directly to Kusu Island on the Singapore Island Cruise ferry, you should stay on the boat as the ferry will not stop at the St John’s Island pier for too long a time.
+From St John’s Island, the boat will take about 15 minutes to Kusu Island.

 Heading Back to Marina South Pier

-The ferry usually departs at two-hour intervals but do check the Singapore Island Cruise website for the exact ferry timings from the island you are going to be departing from.
+The ferry usually departs at two-hour intervals but do check the respective ferry companies’ websites for the exact ferry timings from the island you are going to be departing from.

 There are many things to do on these two islands and you get some ideas from our previous visit here!